-Simple Apricot Chicken (Semi-Homemade)
+Simple Apricot Chicken Recipe (Semi-Homemade)

 Sticky, sweet, tangy deliciousness.
-This semi-homemade apricot chicken is a step up from that old recipe with onion soup, jam and Catalina dressing.
+This semi-homemade apricot chicken recipe is a step up from that old recipe with onion soup, jam and Catalina dressing.

 I wanted to try a homemade version (well, except for the jam) to cut back on the fat, sugar and salt.
 This version only has a few more ingredients and uses fresh onions.